How can I use Winward Academy on my own schedule?

 Who should use Winward Academy?

 - All are welcome.
 Our program is primarily used by high-school students, but middle-schoolers through life-long learners benefit from our lessons and unique features.

 - Winward Academy’s programs are personalized for each student.
 Whether you study well on your own or struggle with organization, or have to find a balance between other commitments and time to study, Winward Academy can help you create the right schedule.

 - We want to close the opportunity gap by offering exceptional yet affordable online tutoring to any student, anywhere.
 Our program provides the kind of in-person attention and effectiveness you expect from a private tutor but for a fraction of the cost.

-- We offer more lessons, more practice questions, more opportunities to learn from mistakes, and more unique features, including the Mistake Bank, Friends, Mix ’em Up, and more.
+- We offer more lessons, more practice questions, more opportunities to learn from mistakes, and more unique features to maximize confidence and content knowledge.

 - We know how stressful it can all feel: high school math classes, SAT prep courses, ACT prep classes, and college preparation.
 Our personalized programs can help you feel less anxious and more prepared.

 - Winward Academy’s Mindful Moments topical videos offer life-building skills that go beyond academic learning.
 Topics include best sleep practices during adolescence, effective stretches while studying, nutrition before an exam, and how to maintain positive self-esteem despite rising academic and peer pressures.